Elmahallawy/elmahallawy.github.io/_news/announcement_3.md

 related_posts: false
 ---

 Congratulations!
-My one papers was accepted by IEEE MASS 2024 conference.  :sparkles:
+My paper was accepted by the IEEE MASS 2024 conference.  :sparkles: